 China Hacked America's Wiretap System.
 And They're Probably Still Inside

-In 2024-2025, Chinese state hackers known as Salt Typhoon compromised at least 9 major U.S. telecom companies including Verizon, AT&T, and T-Mobile.
-By August 2025, the attack had expanded to over 200 companies across 80 countries.
+In 2024-2025, Chinese state hackers known as Salt Typhoon compromised at least 9 major US telecom carriers including Verizon, AT&T, and T-Mobile.
+By August 2025, over 200 companies across 80 countries were in the incident's blast radius.
+Calls, texts, metadata for top US political figures.
+All of it compromised.

-The entry point?
+The entry point was the part that should make your blood run cold.
 CALEA.
 The Communications Assistance for Law Enforcement Act.
-This 1994 law requires every telecom carrier to build wiretapping capability into their infrastructure so law enforcement can intercept calls with a court order.
-Salt Typhoon exploited these exact systems.
+A 1994 US law that required every US telecom to build wiretapping backdoors into their infrastructure so American law enforcement could intercept calls.
+Salt Typhoon used those exact backdoors.

 What they accessed